ZL-Audio/zl-audio.github.io/content/en/help/plugin_installation.md

 If there are two `.zip` files, the one with `x86` is for x86-64 architecture Linux machines and the one with `arm` is for ARM64 architecture Linux machines.

 On Linux, the plugin does not have hardware acceleration.
 The plugin is built on Ubuntu 22.04 with dynamic linked dependencies.
 Therefore, I cannot guarantee its compatibility with Linux distributions.
 I would recommend building the plugin from source code.

-{{% alert title="Warning" color="warning" %}}
-In the foreseeable future (after the release of Ubuntu 26.04), the plugin will be built on Ubuntu 24.04, which will make it incompatible with earlier Linux versions.
-{{% /alert %}}